hanish9193/AURA/README.md

-# AURA - Advanced Unified Relationship Analyzer
+# AURA - Artificial Understanding and Reasoning Assistant

 A lightweight Python library for data visualization, insight extraction, and interactive Q&A powered by AI.